Citizen Science for Educators

 Keep track of your bird sightings year round with eBird, a simple way to record your observations online and share what you’ve seen with scientists, educators, and other bird watchers.
 Submit and retrieve your own observations or find out what other eBirders are reporting from across the world.
 Your observations become part of a long-term database accessible to anyone who wants to learn more about the movements and distribution of birds.

-- Citizen Science Bird Quest (free download): This free booklet is self-explanatory and will walk you through six citizen science related activities.
+- Explorer’s Guidebook (free download): This free booklet is self-explanatory and will walk you through six citizen science related activities and is available in English and Spanish.

 - Feathered Friends (free download): This free, easy-to-use lesson series will help you teach science content year-round through the birds that visit.
 Use the March lesson in this series for activities around eBird.

 - eBird Essentials for Educators (free download): A go-to guide for educators who wish to use eBird with student groups.
-This guide complements the eBird Essentials course.
+This guide complements the eBird Essentials course, a free course that gives you the ins and outs of using eBird.